nipunsaif/CSE411/Assignment/README.md

 * to acquire knowledge about database design for Object-Relational DBMS (ORDBMS) model,
 * to implement a database in an ORDBMS like Oracle,
-* *o insert sample data and run different queries on the database.
+* to insert sample data and run different queries on the database.

 ### Problem definition